ColomboAI-com/cairo-inapp-operator-docs/README.md

 Sub-20ms latency and multi-tier caching

+bash
+Copy code
 npm install cairo-sdk
 # or
 yarn add cairo-sdk
-# 🔑 Getting Your API Key
+🔑 Getting Your API Key
 Go to the ColomboAI Platform

 Sign up or log in